TrevisanGMW/hello-github/gt_tools_docs/README.md

 <br>In case you're using the standalone version of GT Utilities, you'll have to uncomment one of the functions at the bottom of the script.</p>

 <h3>Reload File</h3>
 <p>This utility attempts to reload the current scene.
-Realoading means reopening it without attempting to save it first.</p>
+<br>Realoading means reopening it without attempting to save it first.
+<br>More info here.</p>
 <img src="./media/gtu_modeling.jpg" align="right"
      alt="GT Utilities Modeling">